TERMS AND CONDITIONS

 What customers should expect from the curricula:

-Some of you in this class may be learning to ride for the first time.
+Some in this class may be learning to ride for the first time.
 Some may have limited experience, and others may have lots of experience.
-This course is designed for the beginning rider, and progresses from simple to complex.
-Your expectations may be to learn to ride, improve your knowledge and skill, or to comply with state law / court order.
+This course is designed for the beginning rider and progresses from simple to complex.
+Your expectations may be to learn to ride, improve your knowledge and skill, and comply with state law or court orders.
 This course is designed to prepare riders for street riding and will accommodate those expectations.

 What customers should expect of coaches, and what coaches expect of them:

 The coaches’ responsibility is to facilitate on-cycle learning in a safe and responsible manner.
-Experience has shown us that not everyone who enrolls in a motorcycle rider course is ready to ride at this time.
+Experience has shown us that not everyone who enrolls in a motorcycle rider course is ready to ride at the time of their course.
 The problem could be one of nervousness, balance, coordination, or repeated failures to respond to coaching.
-Your coaches will do everything required by the curriculum and within the limits of safety to coach each student to me the minimum standards required by the DMV.
+Your coaches will do everything required by the curriculum and within the limits of safety to coach each student to meet the minimum standards required by the DMV.
 However, there is NO GUARANTEE that everyone who has enrolled in this course will meet those standards as relates to the knowledge and/or riding skills evaluations.
-Unsafe conditions will not be allowed, and coaches will excuse from further riding any student who, in their view, presents a safety hazard to themselves and/or their classmates, or repeatedly fails to respond to coaching.
+Unsafe conditions will not be allowed, and coaches will excuse from further riding any student who, in their view, presents a safety hazard to themselves, or their classmates, or repeatedly fails to respond to coaching.